 The King wears a ring on the middle finger of his left hand.
 This is the marriage finger and shows that he is a man of commitment and responsibility.

-While he may be married, it also means that he is married to his Kingdom.
-This is the ring that was placed on his hand during his coronation ceremony.
+The King is married perhaps, but alternatively it may mean that he is married to his Kingdom.
+The ring was placed on his hand during his coronation ceremony.

 In palmistry, or chiromancy, the middle finger is associated with Saturn, and is associated with authority.
-In a palm reading, this finger can show much about your potential weaknesses.
+This finger in fact can show much about your potential weaknesses.

-In a Tarot reading, the ring can mean someone is married to their job or work.
+In a Tarot reading, the ring can signify someone is married to their job or work.
 It can also indicate a widower or divorced man still has feelings for his prior love.